UK College of Holistic Training, 27 Old Gloucester Street, London WC1N 3AX

 In principle, it is possible to obtain an Apostille for your UK College of Holistic Training certificate or diploma and we can suggest a private agency who will arrange for notarisation and Apostille if possible.

-However, this process can be very expensive and can cost more than your diploma tuition fees!
+However, this process is complicated and can be very expensive.
+It can cost more than your diploma tuition fees!
 The document first has to be notarised by a Notary Public who, in the UK, is a lawyer with special training.
-Notarial fees, and the associated courier and Apostille costs, are very expensive in the UK and Ireland.
+Notarial fees, and the associated courier and Apostille costs, are very expensive in the UK.
 If you want the service, expect to pay several hundred pounds and possibly extra for handling charges.

 Also, although the Apostille indicates that the document is genuine and legal, it is still necessary for you to check what qualifications you need in the country you wish to practise in.
 Having an Apostille for a certificate does not mean you can automatically set up a practice anywhere outside the UK.
 It does not override local laws and regulations.
-Local laws in other countries and states may make you obtain extra qualifications, licenses and permissions before you can practise your chosen therapy.
-It is essential to get local expert advice about what qualifications or permissions you need.
+Local laws in other countries and states may make you obtain extra qualifications, licenses and permissions before you can practise your chosen therapy or start a self-

 Q.26 Do I have to use your school's initials (UKCHT) in front of my certificate or diploma letters?